disconnect78/elite-tap/readme.md

 se $d07b $fe
 ```

 Exit the debugger and almost immediately we should hit the loop.
 Use the `Export Binary Data` menu option to export the data to a file with the start address `16384` and length `49065`.
-Copy it into the working directory (ie. this one).
-We're going to create taps of both the A-side and B-side of the tape, so do this for both versions, exporting files `eilte48_a.bin` and `elite48_b.bin` as appropriate.
+Copy it into the working directory (ie. this current repo).
+We're going to create TAPs of both the A-side and B-side of the tape, so do this for both versions, exporting files `elite48_a.bin` and `elite48_b.bin` as appropriate.

 Finally, we patch the binary files so that the loop we added is patched back to the original bytes.
 The original location was `$d07a` but we saved memory from start address `16384`, ie. `$4000`.
 This means we need to subtract `$4000` from `$d07a` to give us the actual location to patch in the file, which is `$907a`: